Svendolin/Kungfu-App/readme.md

 	   0) We want to share our secrets and content: DB
-	   1) Model: CEO, which knows everything (only him) about the database stuff (connecting to database f.ex.)
+	   1) Model = Is the "CEO", which knows everything about the database stuff, connecting to database for example)
-	   2) View: "Sells stuff for custommers" and works as a communicator in between (gets data from the model and tries to sell it to the controller)
+	   2) View = "Sells stuff for custommers" and works as a communicator in between (gets data from the model and tries to sell it to the controller)
-	   3) Controller: "Custommer who wants to buy stuff" (where the users do their input and catch infos from the model)
+	   3) Controller = "Custommer who wants to buy stuff" (where the users do their input and catch infos from the model)

 <br>